 McKinney, TX 75069

-Absentee Voting and Ballots by MailDeadline for Application by Mail for a Ballot to be received by Early Voting Clerk: 5 p.m. on Friday, October 25, 2019
+Absentee Voting and Ballots by MailDeadline for Application by Mail for a Ballot to be received by Early Voting Clerk: 5 p.m. on Friday, February 21, 2020

 All currently registered voters in Allen are eligible to request a ballot by mail if any of the following conditions would prevent them from voting in person during the early voting period or on election day: